12 Amazing Health Benefits Of Millets:

 5. Millets For Weight Loss | Does Millet Help In Weight Loss?

 Millets do help in weight loss, the tryptophan, an amino acid present in millets lowers appetite, and remains beneficial in controlling weight.
 Millet is good for weight loss as it not only helps in digestion but also keeps the stomach full for a more extended period.
 Further, the high fiber satisfies hunger quickly preventing overeating.
-This is the benefit of millets vs rice for weight loss.
+This is the benefit of millet vs rice for weight loss.
 Check out the benefits of millets for weight loss, an introduction to millet diet plan for weight loss.

 6. Celiac Disease:

 This disease harms the lining of the small intestine.
-The damage prevents the lining from absorbing some vital nutrients (malabsorption), consuming foods having gluten triggers the condition.
+The damage prevents the lining from absorbing some vital nutrients (malabsorption), and consuming foods having gluten triggers the condition.
 Because millets are gluten-free, it is an excellent option for people having a gluten allergy.

 7. Rich In Antioxidants: